 If you’re a publisher reading this, I hope you’ll adopt uncurated as a new term of art along with me, and help it to grow.
 If you’re a writer, I hope you’ll encourage others to switch by using curated in your bios.
 “My poems and stories have been curated by X, Y, Z.” Focus on the curation that matters, rather than the publication that doesn’t.
 It will only take a simple find-and-replace to catch us up to the current era and make the literary world a better place.

 Update: Find a list of journals who have adopted the uncurated term here.
-We’ll keep adding to the list until the mission is complete.
+You can also voice your individual support by endorsing this concept here.

 Makes great sense to me.
 Thanks for posting, er, publishing this--and thanks to Becky for curating!
 I wonder if self-published works should count as curated.
 There's a big difference between a book written and edited by a single person, not widely distributed (and thus not "curated") and one that is more widely marketed/ publicized, and thus, in a sense, "curated" by the literary community (reviewers, librarians, etc).
 Might there be an objective standard for breadth of marketing and/or overall sales?
 I remember reading in someone's submission guidelines something like, "Self-published books accepted if less than 100 copies sold."
 Seemed arbitrary but a step in the right direction.